FAQ: Amazon Ecology

 Amazonia.
 Feeding on fruits and leaves, this big, strange, short-haired creature can sometimes be seen walking along banks or swimming across rivers.
 Even more aquatic, and often sighted in similar habitats, the capybara is the world's largest rodent, often exceeding 4 feet in length and 120 pounds.
 Other large rodents include the ‘paca’ (or agouti), a smaller cousin to the capybara (Hydrochaeris hydrochaeris) that feeds on vegetation along riverbanks at night.
 The somewhat smaller ‘cutia’ (Dasyprocta sp.) is more often encountered on jungle trails.
 All of theses species have learned to be very wary of man because of their popularity as menu items for the local population.

 The Cats - The most thrilling and one of the rarer sightings in the Amazon is the jaguar (Felis onca).
 Largely nocturnal and solitary, the great cat of the Amazon is now on the list of endangered species.
-The onca's only predator, man, has severely reduced the population of these magnificent animals in order to make profits from their beautiful spotted pelts.
-Several other, smaller species of cat are significantly more common and easily seen.
+The onca's greatest threat, man, has severely reduced the population of these magnificent animals in order to make profits from their beautiful spotted pelts or to protect their domestic livestock.
+Several other, smaller cats are somewhat more common and easily seen.
 The ocelot (Felis pardalis) and the margay (Felis wiedeii), both under 45 pounds, range throughout the Amazon.
 Although primarily nocturnal, sightings of these cats often occur in areas of dense cover.
 The puma (Puma concolor) and jaguarundi (Felis yagouroundi), although not as common and not riverine in their habits, are also found here.

 Up in the Trees - If you turn your attention up into the trees at the edges of the rivers, you can spot monkeys and sloths.
 Over forty species of monkey are found in Amazonia.
 Ranging from the good-sized howler monkey (up to 35 pounds) down to the tiny marmosets and tamarins (weighed in ounces), New World monkeys share one common characteristic, they all have tails.
 Look quickly, because their acrobatic skills allow them to move rapidly through their arboreal environment.
 Sloths (pregisa), on the other hand, hardly move at all.
 The three-toed sloth, and its larger two-toed cousin, may take days to move from one tree to the next.
 Once you've spotted one, you can observe it at your leisure.